 A few pats of unsalted butter

 For the dough: In a medium bowl, combine sifted flour, salt, sugar, and yeast.
 Make a well and add the warmed milk, water, and 3 tablespoons oil.
 Start out mixing with a wooden spoon then switch to using your hands once the dough is one mass.
 Knead until the dough is soft and tender, but elastic (a good test is to pinch the dough, and then pinch your ear lobe—you want it softer than your ear).
 If the dough turned out too wet, add a bit more flour; if it’s too dense, add a bit more water.
 Once done, pour some oil into your hand and greasing the sides of the bowl and form the dough into a ball.
-Cover with a tea or kitchen towel and set aside to rest in a warm place.
+Cover with a damp clean kitchen towel and set aside to rest in a warm place.

 After about a hour, or when dough has doubled in size, carefully grab an edge of the dough and stretch it over itself towards the opposite side.
 Repeat with remaining edges, turning the dough over, and gently forming it into a ball.
 Set aside for 30 minutes.

 Meanwhile, to make the filling, in a medium bowl, mix the cheeses, egg, water, and flour until thoroughly hydrated and combined.
 Divide into three sturdy balls and set aside.

 To assemble khachapuri, place an overturned rimmed baking sheet or pizza stone inside the oven and preheat it to 450°F degrees.
 Crack each egg into a separate small bowl.
 Cut parchment paper into three 5x8-inch pieces.
 Set aside.